-The Chenango Foundation is responsible for aiding research and development contributing to the community development of the Chenango County area.
+The Chenango Foundation is responsible for aiding research and development that contributes to the communities in the Chenango County area.
 The Foundation also provides continued oversight and development of the Leadership Chenango program aimed at enhancing the development and skills of individuals to become future community and civic leaders.

 Colorscape Chenango Arts Festival is a juried outdoor exhibition of gallery quality fine arts crafts and music.
-The sponsors and participants are dedicated to providing an interactive atmosphere featuring artist demonstrations, educational activities for children and adults, live entertainment and quality food vendors.
-The Chenango Foundation provided sponsorship and project support from 1994 until the Festival received their 501c3 designation in 2000.
+The sponsors and participants are dedicated to providing an interactive atmosphere featuring artist demonstrations, educational activities for children and adults, live entertainment, and quality food vendors.
+The Chenango Foundation provided sponsorship and project support from 1994 until the Festival received its 501c3 designation in 2000.

-The Children’s Center, a state-of-the-art developmental and childcare center, was constructed in 1991 through a creative partnership with city government, Opportunities for Chenango and contributions from the business community and committed individuals.
-In January 1997, OFC decided not to renew their contract and the management and operation of the Center was temporarily transitioned to the Foundation.
+The Children’s Center, a state-of-the-art developmental and childcare center, was constructed in 1991 through a creative partnership with the city government, Opportunities for Chenango, and contributions from the business community and committed individuals.
+In January 1997, OFC decided not to renew their contract and the management and operation of the Center were temporarily transitioned to the Foundation.
 In 2003, Catholic Charities of Chenango County became the parent organization of the Center.
-Due to lack of a positive balance sheet, in 2011, the Children’s Center closed and the restricted funding was returned to the Chenango Foundation.
+Due to the lack of a positive balance sheet, in 2011, the Children’s Center closed and the restricted funding was returned to the Chenango Foundation.

-Other projects include: Oxford CSD – General Education work Experience & Career Exploration prgms; Common Sense Thrift Shop; Workforce Dev Initiative; and Mind Matters Neurofeedback Intervention Research Center.
+Other projects include Oxford CSD – General Education work Experience & Career Exploration programs; Common Sense Thrift Shop; Workforce Dev Initiative; and Mind Matters Neurofeedback Intervention Research Center.

 The Chenango Foundation also continues to provide oversight and development of the Leadership Chenango program, initiated in 1989, aimed at enhancing the development and skills of individuals to become future community and civic leaders.